 Working memory and reading difficulties

-Catering: Tea, coffee and biscuits will be provided after the seminar.
+Catering: Tea, coffee and biscuits will be provided during the workshop.

 Dr Erin Banales has been the Clinic Coordinator of the Macquarie University Reading Clinic since 2014.
 Dr Banales has previously held positions at both the University of Melbourne and University of Sydney in the area of Affective Disorders, and moved into the area of Developmental Disorders through her current position at Macquarie.
 Dr Banales completed her PhD in 2014, which focused on an aim to profile the nature of working memory deficits in children with reading difficulties (dyslexia) and to investigate the efficacy of working memory training in this same population.
 She is passionate about evidence-based assessment and treatment of dyslexia, in addition to assisting teachers and parents who are supporting children with reading difficulties.